bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

       def new, do: %{}
     end

-There's our root node, a humble empty map.
+There's our root node; a humble empty map.
 Now for the easy function:

     def insert(trie, word) do
       insert_graphemes(trie, String.graphemes(word))
     end

-This interface function breaks up the word string into a list of Unicode graphemes before passing it to the workhorse.
+Our interface function breaks up the word string into a list of Unicode graphemes before passing it to the workhorse. *Aside: a grapheme is essentially a character.
+It can consist of multiple code points.*

     defp insert_graphemes(trie, [grapheme | rest]) do
       subtrie =